perak/meteor-joins/README.md

 }
 ```

-Join will be reactive if you pass `reactive: true` as option to publishJoinedCursors and pass `this` (publication) as third argument:
+Join will be reactive if you pass `reactive: true` as option to publishJoinedCursors:

 ```
 Meteor.publish("employees", function() {

 	var cursor = Employees.find();

-	return Employees.publishJoinedCursors(cursor, { reactive: true }, this);
+	return Employees.publishJoinedCursors(cursor, { reactive: true });

 });
 ```